Short-range baryon-baryon potentials in constituent quark model revisited: Numerical results and discussions

 The range parameters $x_{n}$ are chosen in a geometric progression

-while the coefficients $A_{n}$ are fixed by fitting to $V_{\rm CL} ( r )$.
-By using the parameter values listed in Table~\ref{tab:CplusL}, we can reproduce $V_{\rm CL} ( r )$ reasonably well over the range $[ \SI{0.05}{fm} , \SI{3}{fm} ]$, which covers the range of the baryon-baryon interactions of interest in this study.
+while the coefficients $A_{n}$, $B_{n}$, and $C_{n}$ are fixed by fitting to $1/r$, $r$, and $1$, respectively.
+By using the parameter values listed in Table~\ref{tab:CplusL}, we can reproduce each term reasonably well over the range $[ \SI{0.05}{fm} , \SI{3}{fm} ]$, which covers the range of the baryon-baryon interactions of interest in this study.